Why Lenders Use Bank Statements Instead of Tax Returns

 Show consistent deposit patterns

-Multiple deposits per week from actual business activity — not one large monthly transfer — paint the picture of an operating business.
+Ideally you want multiple deposits per week from actual business activity instead of one large monthly transfer.
+Paint a picture of an operating business.
 If you batch deposits, consider depositing more frequently in the 90 days before you apply.

 Pay down existing advances before applying

-High ACH debit totals relative to deposits directly reduce your approval amount.
-If you have an active advance nearing payoff, retiring it before applying opens up capacity and often produces a meaningfully better offer.
+High ACH debit totals relative to deposits directly reduce your approval amount and eligibility.
+If you have an active advance nearing payoff, satisfying it before applying opens up capacity and often produces a meaningfully better offer.

 Submit from the account with the strongest history

 If you operate multiple accounts, use the one with the most consistent, highest-volume deposit history.
-You are not required to submit every account — submit the 3-month period from the account that shows the business most accurately.
+You are not required to submit every account (but it could help with clarity).
+Submit the 3-month period from the account that shows the business most accurately.

 What to Have Ready When You Apply